Qutroxix/Leaf-Enterprises/README.md

 Creator: LeafCorp (Discord: LeafCorp)

-Contributors: There are no contributions because i did all of this by myself but idk if I'm gonna like yk put it out and stuff
+Contributors: There are no contributions because i did all of this by myself but idk if I'm gonna like yk put it out and stuff (UPDATE IT'S ALREADY OUT LOADSTRING AND EVERYTHING ON PASTEBIN)